≡ Menu

 Some schools may go through a second or third round of interviews as they whittle down the list of potential candidates.

-Even if you did not go through a behavioral interview but instead sat down with the superintendent and discussed your qualifications and capabilities, you could potentially have a follow-up interview of the same nature.
-When you receive that call asking to come back, make sure you are ready for it.
+Even if you did not go through a behavioral interview but sat down with the superintendent and discussed your qualifications and capabilities, you could have a follow-up interview of the exact nature.
+When you receive that call asking to come back, ensure you are ready.
 Increase the chances of getting a job offer by learning techniques to close an interview.

 5. Send a Thank You Letter After the Interview

-A thank you letter is the correct and courteous way to show your appreciation for being asked to attend an interview.
-It’s a fabulous opportunity to highlight your outstanding credentials and experience and help the interviewer remember precisely who you are and what you can bring to the table.
+A thank you letter is the correct and courteous way to show appreciation for being asked to attend an interview.
+It’s a fabulous opportunity to highlight your outstanding credentials and experience and help the interviewer remember precisely who you are and what you can bring.
 Refer to the specifics mentioned in the interview.
 After you have written your letter, send it immediately, as this will convey your enthusiasm, interest, and professionalism.

 If you aren’t getting interviews for a teaching job opening, consider reviewing our teacher resume samples to see if your resume is written with the correct keywords and catchphrases.

-It’s the resume and cover letter you submit that will get you an interview.
+The resume and cover letter you submit will get you an interview.
 Without the meeting, you won’t get a teaching job offer.